 - Build the tools and documentation to support teams towards their goals.
-Once you’ve identified a clear path for teams to accomplish towards your program goals, figure out how you can help them make those changes!
-This might be providing “golden examples” of what things ought to look like, or even better, an example pull request refactoring a challenging section of code into the new pattern.
+Once you've identified a clear path for teams to accomplish your program goals, figure out how you can help them make those changes!
+This might be providing "golden examples" of what things ought to look like, or an example pull request refactoring a challenging section of code into the new pattern.
 It might be providing a test script to verify the migration worked correctly.
-It might be auto-generated the conversion commit to test, verify, and merge without having to write it themselves.
-Do as much as you possibly can to avoid every team having to deeply understand the problem space you’re attempting to make progress in.
+It might be auto-generating the conversion commit to test, verify, and merge without having engineers write it themselves.
+Do as much as you possibly can to avoid every team having to deeply understand the problem space you're attempting to make progress in.

 There are three distinct zoom-levels that your dashboard should support.
-The fully zoomed-out level helps you evaluate your program’s impact.
+The fully zoomed-out level helps you evaluate your program's impact.
 The fully zoomed-in level helps an individual team understand their remaining work.
-A third level between the two helps organizational leaders hold their teams accountable (and to support your program sponsor in making concrete, specific asks to hold those leaders accountable).
+A third level between the two helps organizational leaders hold their teams accountable (and supports your program sponsor in making concrete, specific asks to hold those leaders accountable).

 - Send programmatic nudges for folks behind on their goals.
 Folks are busy.
-They won’t always prioritize your program’s goals.
+They won't always prioritize your program's goals.
 Alternatively, they might do an amazing job of making your requested improvements but backtrack later with deprecated practices.
-Use nudges to direct the attention of teams towards the next work they should take towards your program’s goals.
+Use nudges to direct the attention of teams towards the next work they should take towards your program's goals.
 Remember, attention is a scarce resource!
-If you waste folks times with a nudge email or ping, they won’t pay attention to the next one.
+If you waste folks' time with a nudge email or ping, they won't pay attention to the next one.